-The Vermont Agency of Education will provide each supervisory union/district with a list of potential and/or critical errors for review for the December 1, 2021 and June 30, 2022 Child Count Collections.
+The Vermont Agency of Education will provide each supervisory union/district with a list of data quality concerns and errors for review for the December 1, 2024 and June 30, 2025 Child Count Collections.
 Responses must be promptly returned to the AOE; late submissions or responses could be considered on the LEA Special Ed Determinations.